roman-milk/roman-milk.github.io/dianes-diaries.md

+===

- ****** Diane's Diaries ****** byJust_Plain_Bob© Since I had gotten home early I had prepared dinner so I got up, fixed myself a plate and sat down to eat.
+Since I had gotten home early I had prepared dinner so I got up, fixed myself a plate and sat down to eat.
 Diane said she wasn't hungry and she got up and went up to her room.
 I cleaned the dishes and then sat down to watch the evening news.
 Still nothing on the four assholes.
 I watched the Discovery channel for a while and then went to bed.

  +++++++++++++++++